theMadCatter/ADF4351-Controller-for-Raspberry-Pi-Pico-2/README.md

 - Raspberry Pi Pico 2
 - ADF4351 module or breakout board
-- 25 MHz reference oscillator (can be adjusted in code)
+- 25 MHz reference oscillator (default on most boards, can be adjusted in code)
 - Connecting wires
 - Optional: Amplifier, filters, and antenna for RF output